 Infection/Disease/Disorder of the Gastrointestinal Tract

 There are several health concerns that can cause a sudden increase in flatulence in your dog.
-Some of the most likely culprits are:

 - Inflammatory Bowel Disease